First Commonwealth Financial (FCF)

 Tracing its roots back to the Great Depression era of 1934, First Commonwealth Financial (NYSE:FCF) is a financial holding company that provides consumer and commercial banking, wealth management, and insurance services across Pennsylvania and Ohio.

-First Commonwealth Financial fails to meet our quality criteria.
+First Commonwealth Financial falls below our quality standards.
 There are superior stocks for sale in the market.

 Why There Are Better Opportunities Than First Commonwealth Financial